WrightLabScience/SequenceToMutations/README.md

 	b.
 Outputs:

-		i. `[sample_name]_trimmed.fastq.gz` files, name each file according to whether the reads came from an evolved lineage or an ancestor strain (see examples)
+		*`[sample_name]_trimmed.fastq.gz` files, name each file according to whether the reads came from an evolved lineage or an ancestor strain (see examples)

-		ii. 'assemble_job_map.txt' containing the file names for the trimmed reads of ancestor strains for assembly (next step)
+		* 'assemble_job_map.txt' containing the file names for the trimmed reads of ancestor strains for assembly (next step)

 	c.
 Comments: Run locally, use `R_scripts/TrimRawReadsByQuality.R` script